History of Sex in Cinema:

 Woman of Desire (1994)

 This film-noir wanna-be, capitalizing on the success of Basic Instinct (1992), was directed by Robert Ginty (not Bo Derek's husband John this time - a rare occurrence).
-One attempt at cleverness was to have some of the character's last names matching famous directors: David Lynch, John Ford, Walter Hill, etc. Its tagline was: "Sex isn't always enough."
+One attempt at cleverness was to have some of the character's last names matching famous directors: David Lynch, John Ford, Walter Hill, etc. But the plot had lots of loopholes and was unnecessarily confused and twisting.

 The plot was about yacht captain Jack Lynch (Jeff Fahey), who was accused of two crimes:

-Jack sought out veteran attorney Walter J. Hill (Robert Mitchum) to help prove his innocence.
+Jack sought out veteran attorney Walter J. Hill (Robert Mitchum) to help defend him and prove his innocence.
+Hill thought the testimony was contradictory and would vindicate Jack:

 History Overview | Reference Intro | Pre-1920s | 1920-26 | 1927-29 | 1930-1931 | 1932 | 1933 | 1934-37 | 1938-39